basnijholt/nijho.lt/content/post/gemini-3-pro-first-impressions/index.md

 Basic tasks like selecting text or scrolling up are surprisingly difficult.
 I'm not sure why they chose this design or why they feel the need to deviate from standard CLI behavior.
 It feels like unnecessary friction in an otherwise promising tool.

+### Proofreading this post

+I also asked Gemini to proofread this very blog post.
+It made some suggestions—some I liked, others I didn't, so I reverted the ones I didn't want.
+But in every single subsequent iteration, it would forcefully re-apply its rejected changes, adding emojis I had removed or rewriting sentences I had explicitly restored.

 ### The "main branch" incident